 The figure above shows the finger distribution in touch typing.

-- The keyboard is made up of keys that are placed diagonally form left to right.
+- The keyboard consists of keys that are placed diagonally from left to right.

 - The thumbs are responsible for pressing the SPACE key and the two adjacent keys on the sides of it.

-- Index fingers are responsible from two key colons each.
+- Index fingers are responsible for two key colons each.

-- Middle and ring finger are responsible from one column each.
+- Middle and ring fingers are responsible for one column each.

-- The pinky fingers are responsible from the remaining keys on the left and right of the keyboard.
+- The pinky fingers are responsible for the remaining keys on the left and right of the keyboard.

 Now go to the Basic Position page.